Last updated: January 2026

 How Split The Bills can help

-No matter how amazing your new housemates are, working out how you’re going to split the household bills can feel a bit stressful.
-A bill-splitting service is the simplest way to remove all the worry and stress of trying to pay bills in a shared house.
+No matter how amazing your new housemates are, working out how you’re going to split the household bills can be a headache.
+A bill-splitting service is the simplest way to completely remove the hassle of trying to pay bills in a shared house.

-You can customise your bill package to include water, energy, broadband and even a TV licence if you plan on watching live TV.
-Plus, your water and energy bills are uncapped, so it doesn’t matter if you or your housemates forget to turn the lights off.
+You can customise your bill package to include water, energy, broadband and even a TV Licence if you plan on watching live TV.
+Plus, your water and energy bills are uncapped, so it doesn’t matter if your housemate leaves their bedroom radiator on full blast.

 Take the stress out of shared household bills with our simple-to-use service.
-Get in touch with us to find out more about how we work
+Find out more about how we work or grab a quote.

 Read More »